nextguyover/Confab-Docs/docs/quick-start/index.md

 Open the `appsettings.json`(1) file with your favourite text editor.
 This is the Confab server configuration file.
 [Many configuration options](../config/index.md) are available, we will outline the minimal settings you need to get started.
 { .annotate }

 1. Same directory as your Confab executable.
-If you used the install script or did a manual install, this will be located at `Confab/appsettings.json`.
-If you compiled Confab yourself, this will be at `Confab/App/appsettings.json`
+If you used the install script, this will be located at `/opt/confab/appsettings.json`.
+For a manual install: `Confab/appsettings.json`.
+If you compiled Confab yourself: `Confab/App/appsettings.json`

 Firstly, edit the `ConfabParams` section